 I have taught students who were average, gifted, blind, deaf or hard-of-hearing, pregnant, physically handicapped, severely physically handicapped, cognitively impaired, chromosome-impaired, brain damaged, hyperactive, at-risk of failing, autistic, emotionally handicapped, severely emotionally handicapped, three years old, and sixty years old.
-I have taught nerds, geniuses, jocks, motivated students, unmotivated students, learning disabled students, epileptic students, and former gang members.
+I have taught nerds, geniuses, jocks, motivated students, unmotivated students, learning disabled students, and epileptic students.

 I have taught classes that were traditional, discovery, experiential, self-paced, computer-assisted, game-focused, theme-focused, calculator-focused, and problem-focused.
 I have taught using lectures, activities, small groups, projects, journals, white boards, chalk boards, video tapes, audio tapes, web sites, computer labs, and songs.